To Catch a Killer (1992 film)

 To Catch a Killer is a two-part television film from 1992, directed by Eric Till and starring Brian Dennehy and Michael Riley.
-It is based on the true story of the pursuit of American serial killer John Wayne Gacy.
+It is the mostly historically accurate story of the pursuit of American serial killer John Wayne Gacy, which took place during a 10-day period in December 1978.

 Plot

-As he investigates the missing person report of a teenager named Christopher Gant (based on Gacy's final victim, Robert Piest), Des Plaines, IL detective Lt.
+As he investigates the missing person report of a teenager named Christopher Gant (based on Gacy's final victim, Robert Piest), Des Plaines detective Lt.
 Joseph R. Kozenczak (Riley) becomes concerned that local businessman John Wayne Gacy (Dennehy) may be responsible for this as well as many other disappearances.
 However, when he and his team are ready to arrest Gacy, their evidence is viewed as being circumstantial.
 Worst of all, everyone (including Kozenczak's superiors) view Gacy as a respectable pillar of society.
-Meanwhile, Gacy himself begins a sadistic game of cat-and-mouse as he tries in every way to manipulate and outwit the police.
+At first Gacy plays a game of cat and mouse with the detectives and threatens the department with a harassment lawsuit.
+Meanwhile, the investigation uncovers more pieces of evidence and under close surveillance, Gacy begins to deteriorate.

-After eventually achieving two search warrants, Kozenczak finds a large amount of incriminating evidence, and later 29 bodies buried throughout John Gacy's property; the remaining four are found dumped in a nearby river, including Gant's remains.
+After eventually securing a second search warrant, Kozenczak finds 29 bodies buried throughout John Gacy's property; the remaining four are found dumped in a nearby river, including Gant's remains.
 Afterwards, he is charged with the rape and murder of 33 boys and young men and convicted, being sentenced to death.